-Mounting Split Tapper Sheaves
+Mounting Split Tapper Sheaves (See Figure 10)

-- Make sure there are no nicks or burrs on the key, keyway, and shaft.
+- 1. Make sure there are no nicks or burrs on the key, keyway, and shaft.
 If so, remove by proper methods. - 2.
 Remove any oils, lubricants or contaminants from the bushing, capscrew, and tapered bore. - 3.
 Check key size with both the bushing and the shaft. - 4.
 Put bushing (B) loosely in hub of sheave (A).
 Do not press tight onto drive.
 Start capscrew (C) by hand, turning them just enough to engage the threads in the tapered holes on hub.
 Do not use wrench at this time.
-The bushing should be loose enough in the hub to move slightly. - 5.
-Slide assembly on to shaft making allowance for endplay of shaft to prevent rubbing.
+The bushing should be loose enough in the hub to move slightly.

+- 5. Slide assembly on to shaft making allowance for endplay of shaft to prevent rubbing.
 Do not force assembly on shaft.
 If it does not go on easily, check shaft, bushing, and key size. - 6.
 Be sure that both the driver and driven sheaves are in alignment and that the shafts are parallel.
 The centerline of the driver sheave must line up with the centerline of the driven sheave.
-Angle "A" cannot exceed 1/2° (see Figure 12 on page 26). - 7.
+Angle "A" cannot exceed 1/2° (See Figure 9). - 7.
 Insert key (D) between the sheave and the shaft. - 8.
 Tighten capscrews progressively with wrench.
-Dothis following a star pattern, taking a partial turn on each capscrew successively until all are tight (see Table 1 on page 22 for proper torque).
+Do this following a star pattern, taking a partial turn on each capscrew successively until all are tight (See Table 1 for proper torque).

-Do not attempt to pull flange flush with hub - some gap should remain between flange and hub after tightening.
+NOTE: Do not attempt to pull flange flush with hub - some gap should remain between flange and hub after tightening.